RN Bookmark

 Regardless of where kids are on their reading journey, there are countless ways to boost their literacy this spring.
 Here are some easy ideas for kids to try at home or for teachers to incorporate into the classroom.
 The free printables in this post will also make a great packet to send home over spring break!

 This parent-teacher conference season, we hope you have the pleasure of sharing great news about your students’ growth in reading.
 Many parents will wonder how they can help foster this growth at home.
-We have developed several handouts and programs specifically for this purpose, and spring conferences are a great time to offer these free resources to parents.
+We have developed several handouts and programs specifically for this purpose, and conferences are a great time to offer these free resources to parents.

 Valentine’s Day, a holiday about love, seems to instead fill a large portion of the population with dread.
 If romance isn’t your thing, you feel doomed.
 If you’re unpartnered, you feel left out.
 If you’re a teacher, you’re bracing yourself for a day of mayhem and over-sugared students.
 And if you’re a parent of school-aged children, your living space is suddenly littered with dozens of valentines your children need to address.
 Does anyone actually love this holiday?